YochevedOfstein/CPP_EX3_Catan/README.md

 * `buildCity(int intersectionId, string playerName)` - Bulids a city where one used to have a settlement.

 ### Catan
-The class `catan.cpp` encapsulates the game logic, including player turns, resource distribution, and win conditions.
+The class `catan.cpp` encapsulates the game logic, including player turns, resource distribution, development card management, and determining the winner.

 **Key Methods:**
 * `ChooseStartingPlayer()` - Initialize which player starts and calls a function that sets each players colors.